 #6 Now, this step isn't a 'have to' but I decided to start doing it on all of my trays ever since the mishap of my coffee overflowing off the coffee pot, onto the tray, and seeping its way through the paper below.
+As illustrated:

 Can you tell?
 It's just a weebit discolored.